narasimhanc21/javascript-interview-questions/README.md

 	document.getElementById("myDiv").addEventListener("click",function(e) {
 	// e.target was the clicked element
 	  if (e.target && e.target.matches("a.classA")) {
 		console.log("Anchor element clicked!");
 	   }
 	});

 Explain how this works in JavaScript
 	If the new keyword is used when calling the function, this inside the function is a brand new object.
 	If apply, call, or bind are used to call/create a function, this inside the function is the object that is passed in as the argument.
 	If a function is called as a method, such as obj.method()?—?this is the object that the function is a property of.
 	If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, 	    this is the global object.
 In a browser, it is the window object.
 	If in strict mode ('use strict'), this will be undefined instead of the global object.
-	If multiple of the above rules apply, the rule that is higher wins and will set the this value. e.g  var person = {
+	If multiple of the above rules apply, the rule that is higher wins and will set the this value.

+	var person = {
 	firstName:"John",
 	lastName: "Doe",
 	fullName: function() {
 		return this.firstName + " " + this.lastName;
 	}
 	}
 	var myObject = {